 Catalysts

 This hackathon offers a unique opportunity to learn from the best.
 Our dedicated mentors with deep industry experience are on hand to share practical insights and guide your team.
-When it's time to present, your work will be assessed by a prestigious panel combining practical industry knowledge with cutting-edge academic perspectives.
+When it's time to present, your work will be assessed across three award categories — one decided by community vote and two by our judging panel.

 Judges